Leo3418/leo3418.github.io/collections/_posts/en/2020-06-21-grep-as-cat.md

 Who would like such a program that would only stupidly repeat what you tell it?
-The beauty of this behavior of the `cat` program could never have been seen without Unix shells' output redirection: you can let `cat` write its output to a file rather than the terminal, so now it will transfer the text you enter from the keyboard to the file on disk.
+The beauty of this behavior of the `cat` program could never have been seen without Unix shells' **output redirection**: you can let `cat` write its output to a file rather than the terminal, so now it will transfer the text you enter from the keyboard to the file on disk.

 {% include asciinema-player.html name="cat-write-file.cast" poster="npt:4" %}